Let's Explore Kubernetes:

 But how is all of this managed?
 How do the ingredients get to the dining area?
 And how can Tommy see real time data of how the restaurant is performing?

-Kubernetes is a container orchestration system that helps manage and coordinate the deployment, scaling and operations of containers across a cluster of machines or nodes.
-It utilises various components in its architecture to match the current state of the system with a desired state.
+Kubernetes is a container orchestration system.
+It manages the deployment, scaling, and operation of containers across a cluster of machines called nodes, continuously working to make the actual state match the desired state.

 Kubernetes Control Plane